argoproj/argo-workflows/community/sustainability_effort.md

 Participants should join the [#argo-wf-contributors](https://cloud-native.slack.com/archives/C0510EUH90V) slack channel.

-### Finding code to work on

-If you have a business need, definitely feel free to work on that.
-Otherwise, you can find an issue and assign it to yourself.
-If you're a new developer, one option is to pick one up that has the label `good-first-issue`.
-You can also try to pick up higher priority issues labeled `P1` or `P2`.

 ### Finding a PR to review

 First priority is to review any PRs which have the `prioritized` label, meaning they were authored by a participant of this system (verified by GitHub ID).
 Each of these should have an Assignee: a Reviewer, Approver, or Lead who "owns" reviewing the PR.<br />
 These PRs should be given an initial review within a week.
-The Assignee should then respond to each question or modification from the author within a week.
+The Assignee should then respond to each question or requested modification from the author within a week.

 Next, look for PRs with no Assignee.